kyverno/kyverno-json/website/docs/quick-start.md

 This is a simple `Pod` with one container running the `busybox` latest docker image.

-Now, using the `latest` tag of an image is considered a bad practice.

-In the next part of this example we will write a policy to detect such cases.
+Using the `latest` tag of an image is a bad practice.
+Let's write a policy to detect this.

-### Create a policy to block `latest` images
+### Create the policy

-Create a `policy.yaml` file and paste the content below:
+Create a `policy.yaml` file and paste the content below to block `latest` images:

 ```yaml
 apiVersion: json.kyverno.io/v1alpha1